 I feel like a kid with a new toy.
 I’m going nuts producing different opt-ins for people.
 Opt-ins are freebies people get for subscribing to your list.
 I have my cleaning printable that I placed on all my Household Tips posts.
 My e-cookbook that is now on my recipes.
 I’m getting a DIY beauty e-book created professionally to use on all my DIY beauty posts.
 I have mine set up so that when they click to confirm their email, they’ll automatically receive the freebie.
 It downloads for them right away.
 I used to have to Mickey Mouse it with my old provider to get it to work.
 It is SO much easier with ConvertKit.

 I love the graph on the main page of my account that shows how many subscribers I’ve received that day, that week and that month.
 It goes a step further and breaks it down into the various tags that the people are subscribed to.

-When I sent out an email, I can easily see the open rate, click rate, how many unsubscribers and more.
-It also shows me a list of my links and how many times each were clicked.
+When I send out an email, I can easily see the open rate, click rate, how many unsubscribers and more.
+It also shows me a list of my links and how many times each was clicked.
 I’ve been keeping the page open all day and refreshing to see it go up.
 I told you I was obsessed!

-What I love about ConvertKit is automation!
-It’s the real deal with the term “set it and forget it”.
+What I love about ConvertKit is its automation!
+It’s authentic with the term “set it and forget it”.
 Sequences are what makes that happen, sequences are the email series that I mentioned in #2.
 Additional automation is set with tags and rules.
 If someone buys from our Editing Course, we can set them to a series of emails without doing anything!

 Yes, ConvertKit costs more than my previous provider.
 However, it’s my business, and an important part of it, so I don’t mind paying for something that is going to grow my list much easier.
 I think all the bells and whistles make up for the extra cost.
 To me, it’s worth every penny!